synle/display-dj/README.md

 ## Problems

-Back in the old days, it requires physical controls to change the brightness of external monitors.
+- Back in the old days, it requires physical controls to change the brightness of external monitors.
 It is very time consuming and quirky to get it just right.

-As of right now, there is standard called DDC/CI that can be used to update information related to brightness, etc...
+- As of right now, there is standard called DDC/CI that can be used to update information related to brightness, etc...
+- There are apps out there that does these 2 things: adjust brightness and darkmode toggle, but they are completely different apps and require more context switching.

 ## Solutions